Introduction to the Regulations

 - the date by which the product must meet the prescribed energy efficiency standard (compliance date)

-- the information that must be reported in the energy efficiency report and a link to the energy efficiency report template
+- the product specific information that must be reported in the energy efficiency report and a link to the energy efficiency report template

-- information on whether or not an EnerGuide label is required and the availability of an EnerGuide directory or Web list of models
+- information on whether or not an EnerGuide or lighting product label or a nameplate is required

-- Before shipping an energy-using product interprovincially or importing it, the dealer must ensure that an energy efficiency report has been filed with NRCan.
+Before shipping an energy-using product between provinces or territories, or importing it, the dealer must ensure that an energy efficiency report has been filed with Natural Resources Canada.

-An energy efficiency report must be submitted only when a product model is not already listed in the NRCan database.
+An energy efficiency report must be submitted only when a product model is not already listed in NRCan's database.

 What is an energy efficiency report?

-Section 5 of the Act requires that an energy efficiency report be sent to NRCan before an energy-using product is imported into Canada or shipped between provinces.
+Section 5 of the Regulations requires that an energy efficiency report be sent to Natural Resources Canada before an energy-using product is imported into Canada or shipped between provinces or territories.
 The report describes the energy-using product and provides information on its energy efficiency.

 The energy efficiency report should include the following data: